istio/istio/devel/README.md

 ### Setting up Go

 Many Istio components are written in the [Go](http://golang.org) programming language.
-To build Mixer, you'll need a Go development environment.
+To build, you'll need a Go development environment.
 Builds for Mixer require Go version 1.8.
 If you haven't set up a Go development environment, please follow [these instructions](http://golang.org/doc/code.html) to install the Go tools.